abinash2055/3D-Portfolio/README.md

 # React + Vite

+# Though I have uploaded env file, but
+  create your own otherwise your email will not work by contact form learn Emailjs yourself to get alll the requirements used in env file.

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

 Currently, two official plugins are available: